17twenty/color/README.md

 ## Usage

 ```
-%h[attr...]	replaces itself with a SGR code that sets all of the attributes in []
+%h[attr...]	replaced with a SGR code that sets all of the attributes in []
 			multiple attributes are + separated
 %r			an abbreviation for %h[reset]
 ```